 The below food list encompasses many foods that fit within the keto diet — far more than you could ever purchase in a single trip.
 Before hitting the grocery store, here are a few things to keep in mind.

 Resist the temptation to fill up your shopping cart to maximum capacity.
-Many people do this on their first keto shopping trip, which causes produce to spoil, meat to go bad and the food budget to be blown.
+Many people do this on their first keto shopping trip, which can cause spoiled produce, bad meat, and a blown food budget.

 If you want to stock up on emergency items, purchase frozen veggies (stir-fry combos are always a great option) and meat that freezes well.